inBeat/inbeat-website/content/top-influencers/instagram/graphic-designers/argentina/_index.md

 ---
-title: Top 10 Graphic-Designers Instagram Influencers In Argentina In 2022
+title: Top 10 Graphic-Designers Instagram Influencers In Argentina In 2023
 description: >-
-  Find top graphic-designers Instagram influencers in Argentina in 2022.
-Most popular hashtags: #love #argentina #lettering.
+  Find top graphic-designers Instagram influencers in Argentina in 2023.
+Most popular hashtags: #art #artist #arte.
 platform: Instagram
-hits: 11
+hits: 19
-text_top: See the top-rated Instagram accounts on inBeat.
+text_top: Discover the best Instagram accounts on inBeat.
-text_bottom: Our platform aggregates 11 Instagram influencers like this in Argentina for you to work with.
+text_bottom: Our platform aggregates 19 Instagram influencers like this in Argentina for you to collaborate.
 profiles:
   - username: "csbotti"
     fullname: >-